The Rose Red City

 The kanafeh we tried was based on a pastry dough with layers of cheese.
 Topped off with pistachios for crunch and a nice green colour, and served warm, it is an absolutely delicious way to round off any meal.
 Or you could just order a really large portion and eat that instead of a meal – it’s worth it.

 Noravank is a beautiful monastery, built in typical Armenian style.
 It contains a number of buildings, the dominant structure of which is Surb Astvatsatsin (Holy Mother of God).
-As with many Armenian monasteries there are a number of khachkars – carved stone slabs which bear a cross – which can also been seen around the complex.
+As with many Armenian monasteries there are a number of khachkars – carved stone slabs which each bear a cross – which can also been seen around the complex.

 We know how we would feel if a coach-load of tourists turned up to a family celebration, that is, a bit miffed.
-But Armenia is still a relatively unusual destination to visit and, when we visited, tourists were rare.
+But Armenia is still a relatively unusual destination and, when we visited, tourists were rare.
 We were welcomed with open arms.

 We had no idea what event the family were celebrating.
 We could speak about seven words of Armenian and they could speak no English.
 The family beckoned to us to join them.
 Of around twelve visitors in the tourist group, only we and one other joined the party.
-Such a shame – the other nine missed out on a fantastic party, totally their loss.
+Such a shame – the other nine missed out on a fantastic celebration, totally their loss.
 (You can see the grumps in the background of the photo below, sitting on a hill, waiting for their hotel picnic and watching us having a good time.)

 The family had clearly prepared – they had brought 40 buckets of home-made wine with them and they generously plied us with drink.
 We were offered barbequed lamb so fresh it had been bleating just hours earlier, flat breads, pickled walnuts, the freshest salads and fruit.
 All delicious.
 Food always tastes better with friends, even if you have only known them for minutes.